hands-on-cloud/hands-on.cloud/hugo/content/Terraform recipe - How to create AWS ElasticSearch cluster/index.md

 * VPC deployment added.
 * Three subnet HA ElasticSearch cluster.
 * ElasticSearach version upgrade to version `7.7`.
-* Fix of **Error: Error creating ElasticSearch domain: ValidationException: Before you can proceed, you must enable a service-linked role to give Amazon ES permissions to access your VPC.**
+* Fix of **Error: Error creating ElasticSearch domain: ValidationException: Before you can proceed, you must enable a service-linked role to give Amazon ES permissions to access your VPC**.
-* Fix of **Error: Error creating ElasticSearch domain: ValidationException: You must choose a minimum of three data nodes for a three Availability Zone deployment.**
+* Fix of **Error: Error creating ElasticSearch domain: ValidationException: You must choose a minimum of three data nodes for a three Availability Zone deployment**.

 ## Introduction.